 In 2012, the Masters Program in International Affairs at Brooklyn College CUNY established the Human Rights in Iran Unit (HRIU) to provide research support to United Nations’ Special Rapporteur (SR) on human rights in the Islamic Republic of Iran, an independent expert authorized to investigate evolving human rights conditions in the Iran in and to report findings to the UN.

 This project includes the following efforts:

-▪ Scholarly research on topics such as Iran’s criminal justice system, gender equality, the treatment of civil society and minority groups, and the impacts of economic sanctions
+▪ Scholarly research on topics like Iran’s criminal justice system, gender equality, the treatment of minority groups, and the impacts of economic sanctions

 ▪ Coordination with non-governmental organizations and human rights defenders to monitor human rights developments in the country

-▪ Conducting interviews with individuals with first-hand knowledge of human rights violations
+▪ Conducting interviews with individuals with first-hand knowledge of rights abuses

 ▪ Contribution to and maintenance of the project website